jannispaul/webflow-utils/readme.md

 **Optional:**

-- Add atribute `replay` to replay the video from the beginning when it enters the viewport
+- Add attribute `replay` to replay the video from the beginning when it enters the viewport

 **Example**